amingst/IT.WebServices/Fragments/js/README.md

 ```

 ## Import Patterns
 Published as `@inverted-tech/fragments`.
-This package ships declaration files and dual JS runtimes (ESM/CJS).
+This package ships declaration files and an ESM runtime (ESM-only).

 - Deep import for specific types (recommended):
 ```ts